open-learning-exchange/open-learning-exchange.github.io/pages/mi/mi-10-steps.md

 ## Step 0 - Prerequisites

-The following hardware is required for the internship:
+To participate in the internship, you will need the following hardware:

-1. Laptop or computer with minimum 8GB of RAM
+1. A laptop or desktop computer with at least 8GB of RAM.
-2. Android device (phone or tablet) with minimum 2GB RAM and at least Android 6 "Marshmallow"
+2. An Android device (phone or tablet) with a minimum of 2GB of RAM and running Android 6 "Marshmallow" or later.
-3. Internet connection
+3. A stable internet connection.

 ## Step 1 - Markdown & Forking Workflow

-Follow the instructions on the [Creating Your GitHub Profile Page: A Guide to Markdown & Forking Workflow](mi-github-and-markdown.md).
+Follow the instructions on [Creating Your GitHub Profile Page: A Guide to Markdown & Forking Workflow](mi-github-and-markdown.md).

 ## Step 2 - Getting myPlanet App